TalHibner/Bizzabo_Assignment/README.md

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Tests
+### Tests
-You can find in the current Github repository the "tests" directory. when you'll open it you'll find the output of running "plan", "apply" and "destroy".
+You can find in the current Github repository the "tests-part2" directory. when you'll open it you'll find the output of running "plan", "apply" and "destroy".
 In addition, you'll find some print screens of the resources being provisioned in the AWS Console.

-## Requirements
+### Requirements

 | Name | Version |
 |------|---------|